Trishthedish/TaskListRails/README.md

+## Homework Review
+Reflection
+- What went well?
+As I near the end of my WAVE3 requirements.
+I feel proud of how I've grown to understand the relationships between all of the Rails documents.
+I now know how to connect and use my routes properly.
+- What are you still working on understanding better?
+I drew out a map of what I wanted in my finished product.
+I wasn't sure how to add a checkbox in my views- that would then connect to my completed_at logic.
+I see now that I could probably insert a button that has logic tied to it when it should displayed.
+As in, display edit, delete, task only when task isn't completed.
+I also haven't really touched or worked on improving the look and feel of this assignment.
+I wanted to make sure I hit all of my requirements before working on changing any CSS.
+I can also see where has_many relationships discussed in ERD video may be able to make adding this logic easier.

+- What did your chair pair do differently?
+I spent time researching how to add in a check_box to my forms.
+My chair pair used a button and I see in the notes below here.
+That despite the description, I could have used a button instead.
+Only needing to add a completed route vs creating an entirely new model to hold if the task is completed/has check_box.

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.